 India is a land of diverse cultures and religious beliefs.
-This has promoted some wonderful art and craft forms that are admired all over the world.
-One such craft is the Kashmiri Embroidery or Kashida embroidery.
-It is a popular needlework technique from the Jammu & Kashmir region.
+As a matter of fact, this has promoted some wonderful art and craft forms that are admired all over the world.
+Above all, one such craft is the Kashmiri Embroidery or Kashida embroidery.
+In other words, it is a popular needlework technique from the Jammu & Kashmir region.

-Craftsmen make use of this particular type of embroidery to beautify outfits of both men and women such as shawls, kurtas, jackets and dupattas.
-This form of embroidery can also be seen on carpets, rugs, stoles & wall hangings, and bags.
+Further, craftsmen make use of this particular type of embroidery to beautify outfits of both men and women.
+For instance, the embroidery is done on , shawls, kurtas, jackets and dupattas.
+In addition, this form of embroidery can also be seen on carpets, rugs, stoles & wall hangings, and bags.

 The Kashmiri embroidery gained ground under the patronage of Persian and Mughal rulers.
-It is said that a Persian sufi saint introduced this as a skilled craft in Kashmir.
-As extreme cold weather makes farming difficult in winter season, Kashmiri embroidery soon became a favorite with locals.
+It is said that a Persian sufi saint introduced this as a skilled craft in Kashmir. above all, as extreme cold weather makes farming difficult in winter season, Kashmiri embroidery soon became a favourite with locals.
 It provided domestic employment and livelihood.

 Popular Motifs in Kashmiri Embroidery

 Material used is a black wool for winter wear or cotton cloth for summer wear.
 Craftsmen take inspiration from the scenic locales of Kashmir to produce beautiful motifs in a single-stitch style.
 These include a wide variety of birds, blossoms, fruits and trees (particularly chinar) which are portrayed in different colours and shapes.